Hollenbach-lab/PING/README.md

 Where closest matched allele is the allele genotyping that best matches the aligned SNPs, nucleotide denotes the mismatched nucleotide located at the indicated exon and position within the exon.
 Multiple mismatched SNPs are connected with the `^` symbol.

 ## Troubleshooting
-Please save a copy of your R Console output and contact me through github or email at wesley.marin@ucsf.edu
+Please save a copy of your R Console output and contact me through Github or email at wesley.marin@ucsf.edu or rayo.suseno@ucsf.edu

 # Citations
 Please cite: